-The APCD conducted air quality and meteorological monitoring operations at 53 locations statewide throughout 2017.
-Ozone (O_3) and particulate matter (PM) monitors, including those for particulate matter less than 10 μ m in diameter (PM10) and particulate matter less than 2.5 μ m in diameter (PM{2.5}), are the most abundant and widespread monitors in the network.
-During 2017, there were PM10 monitors at 24 locations, PM{2.5} monitors at 18 locations, O3 monitors at 21 locations, carbon monoxide (CO) monitors at eight locations, nitrogen dioxide (NO2) monitors at five locations, and sulfur dioxide (SO2) monitors at four locations.
-The APCD also operated 21 meteorological sites statewide for the continuous measurement of wind speed, wind direction, and temperature.
+APCD conducted air quality and meteorological monitoring operations at 44 locations statewide during 2019.
+Ozone (O_3) and particulate matter (PM) monitors, including those for particulate matter less than 10 μm in diameter (PM10) and particulate matter less than 2.5 μm in diameter (PM{2.5}), are the most abundant and widespread monitors in the network.
+During 2019, there were PM10 monitors at 15 locations, PM{2.5} monitors at 17 locations, O3 monitors at 21 locations, carbon monoxide (CO) monitors at eight locations, nitrogen dioxide (NO2) monitors at six locations, and sulfur dioxide (SO2) monitors at four locations.
+APCD also operated 18 meteorological sites statewide for the continuous measurement of wind speed, wind direction, temperature, and other various meteorological parameters.